jembi/openhim-mediator-engine-java/README.md

 actor.tell(aMsg, getSelf());
 ```

-Although deciding on when to instatiate actors ulitimately depends on your own implementation, we follow the convention of using per-request (`actorOf` used within the request context) for any actors that require any state that's specific to the request and single instance actors (startup actors and `actorSelection`) otherwise.
+Although deciding on when to instantiate actors ultimately depends on your own implementation, we follow the convention of using per-request (`actorOf` used within the request context) for any actors that require any state that's specific to the request and single instance actors (startup actors and `actorSelection`) otherwise.

 # License
 This software is licensed under the Mozilla Public License Version 2.0.